 Build Character.
 Hold Strong to the Importance of Integrity in Leadership

-As a society we need men of integrity and women of integrity.
+Embrace the importance of integrity in leadership.
+As a society we desperately need men and women of integrity in leadership.

 We need companies, organizations, and institutions that operate in exemplary ways because they have a character-driven workforce and leadership teams where positive character traits aren't just a barely sustainable performance but the consistent reality.